OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Facebook/README.md

 - Core Components
 - Facebook Login

-Configuration can be set through the _Facebook settings_ menu in the admin dashboard.
+Configuration can be set through the _Configuration -> Facebook_ settings menu in the admin dashboard.

 ## Core Components
 Registers the Facebook App with site.